scriniumhq/scrinium/README.md

 # Scrinium

-A content-addressable storage engine in Go, with a high-level API and reference applications (FUSE, WebDAV, HTML browser).
+A content-addressable storage engine in Go, with a high-level front door and reference applications (FUSE, WebDAV, HTML browser).

 ## Status